-Daily Synchronized Reserve offer prices for Tier 2 resources and Synchronized Reserve ramp rates must be supplied prior to 1415 day-ahead.
+Daily Synchronized Reserve Offer Prices for Tier 2 resources and Synchronized Reserve ramp rates must be supplied prior to 1415 day-ahead.

-To accurately reflect each resource's reserve capability and availability during the Operating Day, the following information may be submitted on an hourly basis and/or changed on the Updates screen in Markets Gateway up until 65 minutes prior to the start of the operating hour, at which time the Synchronized Reserve Market closes.
+To accurately reflect each resource's reserve capability and availability during the Operating Day, the following information may be submitted on an hourly basis and/or changed on the Updates screen in Markets Gateway up until sixty-five (65) minutes prior to the start of the operating hour, at which time the Synchronized Reserve Market closes.

-- Synchronized Reserve Availability for Tier 2 resources - Synchronized Reserve Offer Quantity (MW) - Synchronized Reserve Maximum (This parameter is called Spin Max on the Markets Gateway Synchronized Reserve Updates screen)
+- Synchronized Reserve Availability for Tier 2 resources. - Synchronized Reserve Offer Quantity (MW). - Synchronized Reserve Maximum (This parameter is called Spin Max on the Markets Gateway Synchronized Reserve Updates screen).

-Market participants who did not elect to opt-out of Intraday Updates as detailed in Section 9.1.1 may also submit and/or change:
+Market participants who did not elect to opt-out of Intraday Updates as detailed in Section 9.1.1 of this Manual may also submit and/or change:

-Synchronized Reserve Offer Price (\$/MWh)
+Synchronized Reserve Offer Price (\$/MWh).